sebastiaanspeck/bettingbook-cli/README.md

 ```

 #### Note:
-Currently supports Windows.
+Currently only tested on Windows.
 Might work on other platforms, but this is not yet tested.

 To get colorized terminal output on Windows, make sure to install [ansicon](https://github.com/adoxa/ansicon/releases/latest) and [colorama](https://pypi.python.org/pypi/colorama).